floaespe/ampl_AcousticB_Lab/README.md

 - Master code: it contains a script that create a dicctionary from the provided 2015 dataset by AB.

-- DataSet: it was shortened, from the original.
+- dataShort: it was shortened, from the original.

-- Original DataSet.
+- dictMood: final .CSV with the obtain moods from the selection process.